thunderbird/developer-docs/thunderbird-development/building-thunderbird/linux-build-prerequisites.md

 Please choose option 2 to proceed with a successful build.

-This action will install all the remaining libraries and dependencies necessary to build Thunderbird locally.
+This action should install all the remaining libraries and dependencies necessary to build Thunderbird locally.

+### Create `mozconfig` file

+This step will need to be performed if you manually checked out the code and performed the bootstrap, and it will covered in the next section you follow, [Building Thunderbire](./#build-configuration).

-# Missing libraries
+## Missing libraries

 It could happen that some libraries will not be installed by the `bootstrap` command, specifically those related to the `Rust` programming language.
 Check whether these packages are available in your system by running these commands in your terminal: